The Evidential Argument part 2: "The Distribution Argument"

 [2] Some other details about this argument are noteworthy, since it is a hot topic right now:

-, Ted Poston and Trent Dougherty have argued that distinctions between types of belief (de re/de dicto) create problems for Schellenberg's formulation.
+First, Ted Poston and Trent Dougherty have argued that distinctions between types of belief (de re/de dicto) create problems for Schellenberg's formulation.
 Schellenberg's reply is available, but unfortunately not for free.

 Second, the Infidels library has another good remark/reply/closing remarks series of articles between John Schellenberg and Jeffrey Jordan.